sclorg/s2i-python-container/README.md

 * **setup.py**

-  Configuration of various aspects of the project, including installation dependencies, as documented [here](https://packaging.python.org/en/latest/distributing.html#setup-py).
+  Configures various aspects of the project, including installation of dependencies, as documented [here](https://packaging.python.org/en/latest/distributing.html#setup-py).
-  For most projects, it is sufficient to use `requirements.txt`.
+  For most projects, it is sufficient to simply use `requirements.txt`.

 Run strategies
 --------------

-The Docker image produced by sti-python executes your project in one of these ways, in precedence order:
+The Docker image produced by sti-python executes your project in one of the following ways, in precedence order:

 * **Gunicorn**

-  The Gunicorn WSGI HTTP server is used to serve your application in case it is installed.
+  The Gunicorn WSGI HTTP server is used to serve your application in the case that it is installed.
 It can be installed by listing it either in the `requirements.txt` file or in the `install_requires` section of the `setup.py` file.

   If a file named `wsgi.py` is present in your repository, it will be used as